-The story of the Shrine of Our Lady of Walsingham begins with the lady Richeldis de Faverches in 1061, but there is a back story.
+The story of the Shrine of Our Lady of Walsingham begins with the lady Richeldis de Faverches in 1061, but there is a back story too.
 The Conversion of the East Angles began in the 7th Century with missionary monks establishing bases on the coast and along river valleys.
-It was all going swimmingly well, until the Viking Great Heathen Army saw the minster churches – the hubs of Christian faith and practice – as being rich for plunder.
+It all went swimmingly well, until the Viking Great Heathen Army saw the minster churches – the hubs of Christian faith and practice – as a rich source for plunder.
 A recent study by the University of East Anglia’s Prof Tom Williamson and Austin Mason of Carelton College – Ritual Landscapes in Pagan and Early Christian England – provides the most complete geographical account.